 The Recipe That Started It All

-So here it is; the recipe that launched Duke’s Chowder House from a small locally owned restaurant to a nationally recognized leader in the sustainable food movement.
+So here it is; the recipe that launched Duke’s Seafood & Chowder from a small locally owned restaurant to a nationally recognized leader in the sustainable food movement.
 It’s important to remember that this recipe was adapted from my grandfather’s original.
 I was inspired by him to create this award-winning chowder, and I continue to be inspired by my guests.
-It’s what motivates me to source the finest sustainable, Wild Seafood in the world, for each of my six restaurants.
+It’s what motivates me to source the finest sustainable, Wild Seafood in the world, for each of my seven restaurants.

 2 cups baby red potatoes, diced medium